Darknestea/IACalculChampsMagnetique/README.md

-# AutoTEM
+# ShadowTEM

-This project tries to implement methods to partly automatize the configuration of a transmission electron microscope.
+This project tries to implement methods to partly automatize the configuration of a transmission electron microscope and mimic its behavior using machine learning.

 ## Installation